JustinFisher22/ai-case-study/README.md

 ## Business Activities
 The company is trying to solve the problem of humans and businesses doing repetitive tasks by replacing it with a software that can automate and stremaline those processes.
 This allows people to focus more on other difficult tasks and boosts productivity within the company.

+UiPath appeals to customers accross a wide variety of industries as their software is capable of a lot of different things.
+On UiPath's website under "solutions" they break it down by industry, department, and technology.
+The industries they serve consist of banking & financial services, customer experience, healthcare, high tech, insurance, life sceiences, public sectors, manufacturing, retail, and telecom.
+If you take just health care and banking from the industries they serve, both of them combined have almost a $3 trillion market size.
+A market size like this provides UiPath with endless opportunites and they serve many more industries outside of just banking and healthcare.